OfirCohen26/SoundMeterApp/README.md

 # About:

- SoundMeter app uses your built-in microphone to measure sound volume in decibels (dB) over a week and also displays measured dB values on graph.
+ SoundMeter app uses your built-in microphone to measure sound volume in decibels (dB) over a week and also displays measured dB values in bar-chart.

  The SoundMeter app runs in the background and does not require user action.
 (Except activate the service)